Daily Archives: October 31, 2012

 Writing sex: Who’s your horny reader?

-by Jennifer Stevenson I frequently host a “road show” at science fiction conventions called “Smut & Nothing But” where half a dozen authors read aloud explicit sex scenes from science fiction, fantasy, romance, and erotica.
-There are only two rules: … Continue reading
+I frequently host a “road show” at science fiction conventions called “Smut & Nothing But” where half a dozen authors read aloud explicit sex scenes from science fiction, fantasy, romance, and erotica.
+There are only two rules: 1) it’s gotta … Continue reading →

 Share